In Exercises 77–80, find a function that satisfies the given cond... | Channels for Pearson+

 Limits at Infinity

 Limits at infinity describe the behavior of a function as the input approaches positive or negative infinity.
-In this context, lim x → ±∞ f(x) = 0 indicates that as x becomes very large or very small, the function f(x) approaches zero.
-This often suggests a horizontal asymptote at y = 0, which is crucial for sketching the graph of the function.
+In this context, lim x → ±∞ k(x) = 1 indicates that as x becomes very large or very small, the function k(x) approaches the value 1.
+This suggests a horizontal asymptote at y = 1, which is crucial for sketching the graph of the function.

 Recommended video: